 - Accelerated BSN - a "second degree" program open to individuals who already have a bachelor's degree (of any kind) who wish to pursue a career in nursing.

-In addition, Walsh now offers an MSN for the RN program, a degree track for diploma and associate degree nurses who wish to go on to graduate study to pursue a master's degree as a Family Nurse Practitioner, Clinical Nurse Leader or Academic Nurse Educator.
-Students in the RN to MSN program will not be required to have a Bachelor of Science in Nursing (BSN) degree prior to admission to the MSN program
+- MSN for the RN - A degree track for diploma and associate degree nurses who wish to go on to graduate study to pursue a master's degree as a Family Nurse Practitioner or Academic Nurse Educator.
+Students in the RN to MSN program will not be required to have a Bachelor of Science in Nursing (BSN) degree prior to admission to the MSN program.

-Our graduates have proven track records of success.
+Our graduates have a proven track record of success:

 For the third year in a row, Walsh University has the highest pass rate on the National Council Licensure Examination (NCLEX)* of traditional Nursing schools in Ohio at 98.44%.

 "This is a tribute to the quality of education provided not only by the faculty in the School of Nursing, but to all the faculty at Walsh University," said Dr. Linda Linc, Dean, Byers School of Nursing.